Cristo12345/LIRI-node-app/README.md

 # LIRI-node-app
-Small project that uses axios and SPotify, BandsInTown, and OMDB packages
+Small project that uses axios and Spotify, BandsInTown, and OMDB packages